TheRealJokerMan/sculpt-3d/README.md

 An open-source, cross platform, 3D sculpting application.

-This is a Qt6-based desktop application with a Vulkan viewport, which uses the [Vulkan metal extension](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_metal_objects.html) on macOS (not [MoltenVK](https://github.com/KhronosGroup/MoltenVK)) and has been tested on:
+This is a Qt6-based desktop application with a Vulkan viewport, which uses the [Vulkan metal extension](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_metal_objects.html) on macOS and has been tested on:

 - macOS Sequoia
 - Ubuntu 24.04 LTS